-- · if the constitution guarantees freedom of expression, and if these laws are enforced - if individuals, organizations or media are harassed or physically threatened by either the state or influential interest groups and if there are cases of assault against dissenting media or critical journalists - if the state practices censorship, or if journalists practice self-censorship - · if penal code, security laws or penalties for libeling state officials are enacted to intimidate dissenting opinion - · if freedom of information legislation is in place and effective - · if the structure of the media system provides for a plurality of opinions
+- if the constitution guarantees freedom of expression, and if these laws are enforced - if individuals, organizations or media are harassed or physically threatened by either the state or influential interest groups and if there are cases of assault against dissenting media or critical journalists - · if the state practices censorship, or if journalists practice self-censorship - · if penal code, security laws or penalties for libeling state officials are enacted to intimidate dissenting opinion - if freedom of information legislation is in place and effective - $\cdot\,\,$ if the structure of the media system provides for a plurality of opinions

-Freedom of expression is unrestricted for citizens, groups and the press within the basic democratic 10 order.
-9 8 Freedom of expression is partially limited, but generally there are no outright prohibitions on the press.
-6 5 Freedom of expression is severely limited.
-Public debate is vulnerable to distortion and manipulation 4 through strong intervention.
-3 2 1 Freedom of expression is denied.
+Freedom of expression is unrestricted for citizens, groups and the press within the basic democratic order.

+Freedom of expression is partially limited, but generally there are no outright prohibitions on the press.

+Freedom of expression is severely limited.
+Oppositional media are systematically disabled.
+Public debate is vulnerable to distortion and manipulation.

+Freedom of expression is denied.
 Independent media do not exist or are prohibited.

-Criterion: Rule of Law

-State powers check and balance one another and ensure civil rights.

-3.1 Separation of powers

-To what extent is there a working separation of powers (checks and balances)?
+3.1 Separation of powers To what extent is there a working separation of powers (checks and balances)?
 This question refers to the basic configuration and operation of the separation of powers (institutional differentiation, division of labor according to functions and, most significantly, checks and balances).
 However, it does not refer to the tendency toward convergence and a fusion of powers that can be observed in parliamentary systems.
 It does include the subjection of state power to the law.
+There is a clear separation of powers with mutual checks and balances.
+The separation of powers generally is in place and functioning.
+Partial or temporary restrictions of checks and balances occur, but a restoration of balance is sought.
+One branch, generally the executive, has effectively undermined checks and balances.
+This includes the colonization of other powers, even though they are institutionally differentiated.
+There is no separation of powers, neither de jure nor de facto.